instride-ch/pimcore-data-definitions/README.md

  - Href -> solves the connection from an ID to an actual Pimcore Objet
  - MulitHref -> same as href, but for multihref fields
  - Quantity Value -> Interprets the data as Pimcore quantity value
+ - Nested -> Allows you to nest/chain interpreters and pass results from one to another

 This probably doesn't satisfy your needs.
 But you can also write your own Interpreters.
 Todo that, you need to implement the interface ```ImportDefinitionsBundle\Interpreter\InterpreterInterface``` and create a service